 Smoke lingered over tables, and fog hovered over the ground outside.
 The sun was just beginning to crease the tree line; its rays shattered by the forest, spreading shards of sun across the dewy grass.
 The gravel parking lot made popping noises as heavy pickups pulled in and out of the sleepy restaurant.
 The highway murmured with early morning truckers, as regulars gathered at their tables inside.
 They hassled and haggled, harassing the waitress as she sent insults flying back.
-A slight scent of coffee and grease filled the restaurant, covered by the predominant odor of cigarette smoke and bacon.
+A slight scent of coffee and grease filled the restaurant, only barely cutting through the predominant odor of cigarette smoke.
 Eggs and fried potatoes swam in grease as they were brought to the table, to be diluted and washed down by black coffee.
 (No sugar, no cream.
 The real mans drink.)

 It was a classic greasy spoon, small town cafe in northern Michigan.
 My father and I stopped at a similar restaurant every year on our way north for our weekend hunting trip.
 The restaurant and town normally changed year-to-year, but the food and atmosphere never did.
 Taking back roads up north, we would pass through a hundred towns, each with its cozy diner – cigarette smoke rolling out like a chimney and all.